ItsRoy69/Digital-CLock/README.md

 # Digital-CLock
-Digital-CLock using HTML, CSS & JAVASCRIPT.
+This is just a digital-cLock using HTML, CSS & JAVASCRIPT.

 https://itsroy69.github.io/Digital-CLock/